howard-haowen/blog.ai/_posts/draft-IOL.md

 ## Intro

 Recently, I got the honor of being invited to give a training lecture to the Taiwan team for the [International Linguistics Olympiad](https://en.wikipedia.org/wiki/International_Linguistics_Olympiad).
-It's basically an annual competition where participants from countries all over the world gather to
+It's basically an annual event where participants from countries all over the world compete to solve linguistics puzzles.
+You don't need to know anything about linguistics in order to solve the puz

 [problem](https://ioling.org/booklets/iol-2018-indiv-prob.en.pdf)